 Operate the ON/OFF softkey

-Operate the OFF softkey.
-After the 'Please Wait' message, note that an inverse 'P' appears at character 39 position to remind the user that the printer is off.
+Operate the OFF or FAST OFF softkey (Note 1).
+After the 'Please Wait' message, note that an inverse 'P' appears at character 39 position to remind the user that the printer is off (Note 2).